 The program is interdepartmental, involving the active participation of the School’s three biological sciences-based departments: Biochemistry and Molecular Biology, Environmental Health and Engineering, and Molecular Microbiology and Immunology.

-Fully online program in JHSPH, launched in 2017
+Fully online program in BSPH, launched in 2017

 - Laboratory Manager